michael2012z/BitBible/markdown/KJV/files/Lev.md

 12. And he poured of the anointing oil upon Aaron’s head, and anointed him, to sanctify him.

-13. And Moses brought Aaron’s sons, and put coats upon them, and girded them with girdles, and put bonnets upon them; as the Lord commanded Moses.put bonnets: Heb. bound bonnets
+13. And Moses brought Aaron’s sons, and put coats upon them, and girded them with girdles, and put bonnets upon them; as the Lord commanded Moses.

 14. And he brought the bullock for the sin offering: and Aaron and his sons laid their hands upon the head of the bullock for the sin offering.